tklocek/pixel-city/README.md

 # pixel-city

-This app use MapKit, CoreLocation and Alamofire to show the current location on the map and after doubleTap download from Flickr 40 images from nearby.
+This app use MapKit, CoreLocation and Alamofire to show the current location or you can choose diferent location.
+On the map and after doubleTap download from Flickr 40 images from nearby.
 When you click on a thumbnail You will see full screen picture.